supabase/supabase/examples/todo-list-plain-js/README.md

 # Supabase Project Documentation

 This documentation provides an overview of a JavaScript project that utilizes Supabase for the database.
-The project allows users to enter their names and save them in the database.
+The project allows users to enter their Todo and save them in the database.

 ## Prerequisites
 > Set up your Supabase SQL before continuing this work.